 Seven days / six nights is the perfect amount of time for a road trip North of Johannesburg.
 You’ll fly into Johannesburg, then visit Pretoria and continue to the Panorama Route.
 This is a stunning scenic drive, visiting lots of tall waterfalls and the Blyde River Canyon, one of the deepest canyons on earth.
 The world-famous Kruger National Park lies just a couple of hours from here.
 Its wildlife is amazingly diverse, you’ll be able to spot everything from antelopes to zebras.
 We also saw multiple lions, giraffes, cheetahs, rhinos, hippos, even the odd leopard and a whole lot of other animals.
 There’s the option of either driving around in your own car, or book guided safari tours in National Parks – Both options are great!

-Before you ask: Yes, it is absolutely safe do drive in South Africa on your own.
+Before you ask: Yes, it is absolutely safe to drive in South Africa on your own.
 The infrastructure is well developed and people are used to visitors and travellers.
 At the same time though, it certainly doesn’t feel like it’s overcrowded with tourists, which is great.
-Obviously traffic can get busy in Johannesburg and in the wildlife areas you should obey general rules of safety, but it really isn’t a problem.
+Obviously, traffic can get busy in Johannesburg, and in the wildlife areas, you should obey general rules of safety, but it really isn’t a problem.
 After all, we remember South Africans as very calm drivers, which made it surprisingly easy to navigate throughout the larger cities.

 READ NEXT: Where To Stay In Cape Town